-Chlamydia remains to be the most widely reported sexually transmitted disease in the U.S.
+Chlamydia remains the most widely reported sexually transmitted disease in the U.S.

-81% of male syphilis cases were reported by MSM (men who have sex with men)
+80% of male syphilis cases were reported by MSM (men who have sex with men).

 LetsGetChecked consumer data mirrors that of the CDC, concluding that:

-Chlamydia is the most common disease reported by men and women
+Chlamydia is the most common notifiable condition reported by men and women

 Syphilis is the STD most prevalent among bisexual and gay men.